tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    Counts ``value`` number of bits, plus 1 additional stop bit.

+.. method:: BitstreamWriter.write_huffman_code(huffman_tree, value)

+   Given a :class:`HuffmanTree` object and an integer value to write, determines the proper output code and calculates its size when written to disk.
+   Raises :exc:`ValueError` if the integer value is not present in the tree.

 .. method:: BitstreamAccumulator.byte_align()

    Counts ``0`` bits as necessary until the stream is aligned